mariocosme/Boost-ctRL-android/ROADMAP.md

 - Add select default main screen when app is started

 ## Version 1.0.2
+- Add favorite support to rankings so the favorites appear on the top
 - Texts localization (depending on help)
 - Add more news providers (like [rocketeers.gg](https://rocketeers.gg/))